PC Optimum Members Say Their Points Were Stolen

 So, more than 3 weeks now with our @pc_optimum account being hacked and used in QC stealing $200.
 PC has done nothing, doesn't seem to care about the hack nor the $$ taken.... @ConsumerSOS Can you help?
 Called PC's 800 number and they literally asked, "what does hacking mean"— Darrin Suzuki (@DarrinSuzuki) March 15, 2018

-Shannon Cote, who lives in Guelph, Ont. had 90,000 PC Optimum points, which are worth $90 in the program, stolen after she was switched to the new program, she told HuffPost Canada.
+Shannon Cote, who lives in Guelph, Ont. had 90,000 PC Optimum points (which are worth $90 in the program) stolen after she was switched to the new program, she told HuffPost Canada.

 The red flags started in February, when she made a purchase at Shoppers Drug Mart self-checkout.
 When she picked the option to email herself her receipt, an address appeared for a stranger named Henri.
 Then when she tried to use her card at a Zehr's, she received an error message.

 On Feb.
 21, she called PC Optimum, and was told that there were two other people linked to her account, Henri and David, who had been collecting and using her points.
-A rep had also told her that the same person that had accessed her account had also accessed 84 others.
+A rep had also told her that the same person who accessed her account had also accessed 84 others.

 Cote sent a screenshot of her app to HuffPost Canada, which shows that "Peter's Phone" had made several purchases throughout March, including one on March 3 in which they redeemed 70,000 points.

-Cote said she also received an email confirming that a "Peter" had been added to her PC Optimum "household," a program option that lets several people pool their points, but she said she never added this person.
+Cote said she also received an email confirming that a "Peter" had been added to her PC Optimum "household," a program option that allows several people to pool their points, but she said she never added this person.

-A PC Optimum rep told Cote that someone must have accessed her Gmail account, but Cote said she has no idea how that could happen, since in order to log in, she has to enter a code that is pushed to her cell phone.
+According to Cote, a PC Optimum rep said that someone must have accessed her Gmail account.
+Cote said she has no idea how that could happen, since in order to log in, she has to enter a security verification code that's pushed to her cell phone.

 She said she was told that there was a dip in security related to the PC Plus cards during the PC Plus and Shoppers Optimum merger.

-"It's just really concerning that so many people were affected," she said.
+"It's just really concerning that so many people were affected," Cote told HuffPost.

 Loblaw admits 'unacceptable delays' in dealing with security issues